mikkorantalainen/hugemce/modules/acid/README.md

 # Description
-Acid implements the user interface for the TinyMCE 5 colour picker.
+Acid implements the user interface for the HugeRTE 5 colour picker.
 It also exposes some modules to assist with colour calculations.

 # Installation
 `acid` is available as an `npm` package.
 You can install it via the npm package `@ephox/acid`